 etc…

-Context of Speed Limit Supervision
+Context of Speed and Distance Monitoring

 The context is defined with SysML diagram through one BDD (Block Diagram Definition) and several IBD (Internal Block Diagram) that will need to be linked with other parts of the OpenETCS definition.

-The Block Diagram Definition should be composed of the 18 functions of the subset-026 chapter 3.
+The Block Diagram Definition should be composed of functions related to chapter 13 of the subset-026 chapter 3.

-The Speed Limit Supervision is one IBD of BDD which is composed of the following blocks IBD :
+The Speed and Distance Monitoring ( Function A5.1) is one IBD of BDD :